PZebarth/PISA-Loan-Data-Analysis/readme.md

 ## Dataset

 > I used the file 'prosperLoanData.csv' for my analysis.
 There were 81 columns and not all of them were useful for the data analysis but I left them inplace to maintain the data frame.
+To understand my analysis you only need to open the EDA_PISA.ipynb file.

 ## Summary of Findings